 Like Charles Dickens’ fictional character Oliver Twist, there were professional mourners who prominent families hired to join the funeral service.

-Families competed to have the largest and well attended funeral service in society.
+Families competed to have the largest and most well-attended funeral service in society.
 Professional mourners joined the grieving family to mourn quietly.

 Black doorknob ties